The 10 Best Garden Tillers for 2026 (Tested and Ranked!)

 Best Rototiller for Rocky Soil

-For gardeners facing rocky and tough soil, the Toro 58603 Dual Direction Rear Tine Tiller rises to the occasion with its robust engine and durable tines.
+For gardeners facing rocky and tough soil, the YARDMAX 18 in Rear Tine Tiller rises to the occasion with its robust engine and durable tines.

 Specifications: